Acadia Healthcare Company (ACHC) Q4 2025 earnings summary

 Leadership transition with Debbie Osteen returning as CEO in February 2026, emphasizing stability, operational discipline, and execution focus.

-Strategic priorities include quality management, leadership depth, standardized approaches to new facility openings, and a shift from rapid expansion to operational excellence and unlocking EBITDA and free cash flow potential.
+Strategic priorities include quality management, leadership depth, standardized facility openings, and a shift from rapid expansion to operational excellence and free cash flow generation.

 Financial highlights